 A person’s employment can only be terminated due to their disability if it can be established that at the time of the termination there is no reasonable likelihood that the employee will be able to return to work within a reasonable time.
 In Dragone v.
 Riva Plumbing Ltd in 2007 it was found that a length of 14 months absence was not long enough to be frustration although it was not said how long would be appropriate.
 Generally, the absence must be of a number of years (in most cases over 3 years).

 It is also important to note that frustration of contract is curtailed in some instances, such as the federally regulated or unionized workplaces.
 For example, some arbitrators have ruled that employees of banks, railways and telecommunication sectors injured on the job cannot be terminated for frustration of contact.

 Therefore in what instances an employer can end an employee’s contract for a long absence from work is subject to numerous factors.
 Generally as well even if an employee’s employment is terminated other disability benefits should continue.

-If your employer is attempting to terminate your employment, or your benefits, while you are on LTD you should contact an employment lawyer today in order to preserve your employee rights.
+If your employer is attempting to terminate your employment, or your benefits, while you are on LTD you should contact an employment lawyer at Monkhouse Law today to preserve your employee rights.